doquockhanh/Summoner-Battle/memory-bank/productContext.md

 # Product Context

 ## Why This Project Exists
-Summoner Battle is designed to fill the gap for players seeking a strategic, turn-based battle game with unique summoning mechanics.
-The project aims to provide a fun, replayable experience that rewards tactical thinking.
+Summoner Battle is designed to fill a gap in the tactical strategy game genre by offering a unique blend of summoning mechanics and deep tactical gameplay.
+The project aims to provide players with a fresh, engaging experience that emphasizes strategic decision-making and creative play.

 ## Problems It Solves
-- Lack of accessible tactical battle games with summoning features
+- Lack of innovative summoning-based tactical games.
-- Need for a well-documented, maintainable codebase for future expansion
+- Need for a modular, extensible system for rapid prototyping and content updates.
+- Desire for a game that balances depth and accessibility for both casual and competitive players.

 ## How It Should Work
-- Players summon units and battle in turn-based combat
+- Players control summoners who can call forth creatures to the battlefield.
-- Each unit has unique abilities and stats
+- Each summoner and creature has unique abilities and stats.
-- Victory is achieved by outsmarting the opponent
+- The game is turn-based, with a focus on positioning, ability usage, and resource management.
+- The system should allow for easy addition of new content (summoners, creatures, abilities).

 ## User Experience Goals
-- Intuitive controls and clear feedback
+- Intuitive controls and clear feedback for all actions.
+- Visually distinct and readable battlefield.
-- Satisfying progression and rewards
+- Satisfying progression and rewards.
-- Easy onboarding for new players
+- Smooth onboarding for new players, with depth for advanced strategies.